 The CMS annually updates the National Correct Coding Initiative Coding Policy Manual for Medicare Services (Coding Policy Manual).
-The Coding Policy Manual should be utilized by providers as a general reference tool that explains the rationale for NCCI edits.
+The Coding Policy Manual should be utilized by providers as a general reference tool that explains the rationale for NCCI edits for Medicare services.

 NCCI edits consist of two types:

-- Procedure-to-procedure (Column1/Column2) edits that define pairs of Healthcare Common Procedure Coding System (HCPCS) / Current Procedural Terminology (CPT®) codes that should not be reported together for a variety of reasons; and
+- Procedure-to-Procedure (Column One/Column Two) edits that define pairs of Healthcare Common Procedure Coding System (HCPCS) / Current Procedural Terminology (CPT®) codes that should not be reported together for a variety of reasons; and

 - Medically Unlikely Edits (MUE), which are units of service edits, that define for each HCPCS/CPT code identified, the allowable number of units of service; units of service in excess of this value are not feasible for the procedure under normal conditions (e.g., claims for excision of more than one gall bladder or more than one appendix).